Table of Contents

 Free shipping isn’t right for every store.
 In some cases, flat-rate shipping or real-time carrier shipping makes more sense.

 If you’re still unsure if you should offer free shipping on your online shop, you can always start small and test it out as a promotion.
 For example, if you have a more expensive product, consider testing out a free shipping promotion on that specific product or to a specific location, and monitor the response you get.

 Additionally, you can experiment with the minimum spend threshold tactic for a limited time or with some other limitations (e.g., “For two days only”).

 Of course, you’ll need all the elements that work with the promotion — from email campaigns and banners on your site to a testing and tracking framework.
 It’s okay to start small before committing to a long-term strategy, and it’s best to continue testing it to see what drives action.

 The key is to pay attention to how many people are meeting the free shipping threshold compared to historical data, including the number of shoppers who had previously spent that much money and the change in AOV.

 You’ll also want to also measure any product returns that come out of new purchases to understand the ultimate effect on your profit margin.

 How do I keep shipping costs low to offer it for free?

 Absorbing the cost of shipping can be very costly for some businesses.
 There are a few steps you can take to keep costs down.

 First, working with a third-party logistics (3PL) partner can help you access volume discounts for better shipping rates than you could get on your own.

-Additionally, a 3PL’s fulfillment network and geographic footprint lets you store ecommerce inventory at locations near your customers.
+Additionally, a logistic service provider’s fulfillment network and geographic footprint let you store ecommerce inventory at locations near your customers.
 This helps because the less distance or number of shipping zones your shipment is sent, the lower the shipping cost.